-The Certificate in Psychedelic-Assisted Therapies by Mind Medicine Australia (MMA CPAT) has been developed primarily to meet the anticipated demand for trained therapists to provide regulatory-approved and research-backed psychedelic-assisted therapies for the treatment of mental ill-health in Australia.
+The Certificate in Psychedelic-Assisted Therapies (CPAT) by Mind Medicine Australia (MMA) has been developed primarily to meet the anticipated demand for trained therapists to provide regulatory-approved and research-backed psychedelic-assisted therapies for the treatment of mental ill-health in Australia.
 It is also expected that trained clinicians will be needed to work in research trials as they expand in Australia.

 The training certificate follows world best practice following review of current practices including protocols developed by MAPS and the REBUS model developed at Imperial College London.

 While incorporating the best of components from courses overseas, the Certificate in Psychedelic-Assisted Therapies is also offered in the spirit of respect and acknowledgement of the local context within Australia.
-The 2021 program is the very first course of its kind in the Southern Hemisphere.
+The first program in 2021 was the very first course of its kind in the Southern Hemisphere.

 We are also aware that there is a very long history of traditional use of these substances (as well as others not as well known) and practices for various healing and spiritual growth purposes in every continent in the world.
 Teaching about this history is part of the course.
 Incorporating input from traditional practitioners from various sources is an ambition we hold with high value for the future as reality permits.